 Cabbages and Condoms

-I remember when the HIV was a grave subject in the eighties Mr. Mechai Viravaida which was deputy minister of industry from 1985 to 1986 then Senator and in 1991 minister for tourism, information, and AIDS, was running a campaign for birth control and HIV.
+I remember when the HIV was a grave subject in the eighties Mr. Mechai Viravaida which was deputy industry minister from 1985 to 1986 then Senator and in 1991 minister for tourism, information, and AIDS, was running a campaign for birth control and HIV.
 At that time it’s was told that he was going to some brothel to educate the patrons/girls and distributed condoms for free, and encouraged taxi drivers to hand out them to their customers.
 I never knew if that was true?
 He became a national figure and is name was and still is the slang word for condom.
 Back in 1973, he founded Thailand’s Population and Community Development Association (PDA) There is a family-planning clinic which openly operates next to the Cabbages and Condoms restaurant.
 This is one of several places in Bangkok where poor women can have an abortion which is allowed by law.

 Mr. Viavaidya opened his restaurant with the intention of increasing understanding and acceptance of contraception.
 He said “You can go to any shop around Thailand and you will always find cabbages … condoms should be like cabbages which are ubiquitous and accessible to everyone,”